lookwhoistalkinguvm/VoiceEditorUVM/README.md

 The templates\09_tb.template template file is earmarked for containing a particular test environments IntelliSense information.
 The templates\09_tb.template file that comes as part of this release is specific to the www.github.com/lookwhoistalkinguvm/symbol_gen_demo project.
 The contents of this file needs to be generated dynamically using a script for each specific project.
 Such a script is not part of the release.

-## USAGE MANUAL MODE

-VoiceEditor was conceived as a voice controllable editor.
-To place the cursor into the command, edit or view boxe click on the corresponding button named command, edit or view.
-Otherwise the application won't know where the cursor has been placed.
-This is not an issue when using it in voice control mode because navigation from box to box happens by saying 'click box_name'.

 ## TIP

 If the editor appears to be stuck for any reason first try clicking the list button and if that doesn't work the filter button.

-## Useful Commands (command box)

-comment out lines start_line:end_line comment in lines start_line:end_line

-Use filter functions to grep for lines matching a particular pattern (such as debug print statements) and then issue the following command: remove lines